8 Bad-Ass Historical Women Who Defied Gender Norms

 Her most famous novels, Quicksand (1928) and Passing (1929), delved into the lives of Black women navigating societal pressures and the color line.
 She was granted a Guggenheim Fellowship in 1930, but stopped publishing after that.

-Larsen’s work was controversial, addressing the complexities of racial and gender identity at a time when the topics were taboo.
+Larsen’s work was controversial, addressing the complexities of racial and gender at a time when the topics were taboo.
 Despite facing critical and financial challenges, she is now celebrated as a key figure in American literature who brought attention to the intersection of race and gender in society.

 Sophie Scholl (1921-1943): Anti-Nazi Activist and Leader in the White Rose Movement

+Sophie was born the daughter of a middle-class mayor in a peaceful town in Germany.
+When the Nazis first came to power in 1933, she and her siblings enthusiastically believed their propaganda, particularly their focus on nature and communal life.
 Her Christian parents did not approve of her involvement in the Nazi youth organization BDM, the Bund Deutscher Mädel (League of German Girls).
 In 1939, her brothers were sent to fight against Hitler’s invasion of Poland, and she began to break from the Nazi movement.

-In 1942, having seen Nazi atrocities firsthand, she and her brother Hans began to take action.
+In 1942, having seen Nazi atrocities firsthand, she and her brother began to take action.
 Despite the obvious danger, Scholl was instrumental in organizing the White Rose movement, writing leaflets that condemned the Nazi Party and urged Germans to resist.

-Jovita Idar (1885-1946): Mexican-American Activist and Journalist
+Jovita Idar (1885-1946): Activist and Journalist

 Jovita Idar was a Mexican-American journalist, nurse and activist who dedicated her life to advocating for the civil rights of Mexican-Americans and women.
-Born in Laredo, Texas to a civil rights advocate and journalist father, she used her writing to highlight racism, inequality and the need for education within the Mexican-American community.
+Born in Laredo, Texas to a civil rights advocate and journalist father, she used her writing to highlight racism, inequality and the need for education in the Mexican-American community.

 In 1914, Idar published an article criticizing President Woodrow Wilson’s decision to send troops to the southern border and then famously stood up to the Texas Rangers when they tried to shut down the newspaper.
 Later in life, she became an active Democrat and was very active in the Methodist Church.

-Her courage, activism and dedication to her community and to women’s rights made her a significant figure in civil rights history, and another feminist badass who helped change the world we live in today.
+Her courage, activism and dedication to her community and to women’s rights made her a significant figure in civil rights history, and another feminist bad-ass who helped change the world we live in today.

-Noor Inayat Khan (1914-1944): British Spy and WWII Resistance Fighter
+Noor Inayat Khan (1914-1944): Spy and WWII Resistance Fighter

 Noor Inayat Khan was an Indian-British spy who worked as an agent for Britain’s Special Operations Executive (SOE) during World War II.
 Born in Moscow (on New Year’s Day) into an Indian Sufi Muslim family, Khan was raised in Paris, where she later became a member of the French Resistance.
+After the 1940 fall of France in WWII, she escaped to England.
+Later that year, she joined the WAAF, the Women’s Auxiliary Air Force, and by 1942 she had joined the SOE.

 Her bravery earned her a posthumous George Cross, one of England’s highest civilian honors.
 Her story is a powerful example of defiance and resilience under horrendously unimaginable conditions.